0xbhvn/crashed-backend/docs/redis_analytics_aggregates.md

 3. **Tiered Caching**: Implement different TTLs for different types of data
 4. **Compression**: For large responses, implement compression to reduce Redis memory usage
 5. **Cache Statistics**: Add monitoring to track hit/miss rates and optimize accordingly
+6. **Additional Endpoints**: Extend caching to intervals and series endpoints

 ## Note on Analytics Aggregates

-The detailed analytics aggregates identified in the original document (Occurrences, Last Games, Intervals, Series) will be addressed in a future phase.
-For now, we're focusing on a simpler and more direct caching approach to achieve immediate performance benefits.
+We've successfully implemented caching for the Last Games and Occurrences endpoints, providing immediate performance benefits.
+The remaining analytics endpoints (Intervals, Series) will be addressed in a future phase to complete the caching strategy for all analytics endpoints.